-Remove Ctrl-Alt-Del logon, use Onscreen Keyboard for data entry
+Use Onscreen Keyboard for data entry

-If My-T-Soft 2 Keyboard (Windows 2000 and later) is selected, the default logon options are used, but the My-T-Soft (version 2) keyboard is displayed within the secure logon screens.
-Support for Ctrl-Alt-Del is offered with a one-touch button (shown as "Ctrl-Alt-Del" or "Logon"), and a full alphabetic keyboard is displayed.
+When Enable Onscreen Keyboard Logon is checked "On", the default logon options are used, but the My-T-Soft (version 2) keyboard is displayed within the secure logon screens.
 The keyboard layout may be modified with IMG's "Build-A-Board."
 See below for options specific to the My-T-Soft 2 Keyboard.